Updated On : August 10, 2022

 Passage 1

 The summer he turned 82, my father lost his stories.
-He was still vibrant, garrulous, and energetic, and initially, none of us noticed that his anecdotes were getting repetitive, that he was forgetting names and places, that he was confusing times and references.
+He was still vibrant, conversational, and energetic.
+Initially, none of us noticed that his anecdotes were getting repetitive, that he was forgetting names and places, and that he was confusing times and references.
 A man of many narratives, we listened to his oft-repeated tales, sometimes with feigned patience and sometimes with visible impatience.

 Till the day the stories stopped.
 The words dried out.
 The memories disappeared.
-The change happened so gradually that its final suddenness took us, his immediate family by complete surprise.
+The change happened so gradually that its final suddenness took us, his immediate family, by complete surprise.
 And when the stories dried up, the energy seemed to drain away from his soul.
-This loss of energy was immediately and visibly apparent as this was one trait, above all others that characterised my father.
+This loss of power was immediately and visibly apparent as this was one trait, above all others, that characterised my father.

-A seminal rupture in the subcontinent, Partition had wreaked havoc among countless families, uprooted and flung far and wide without any recourse.
-Baba often became that recourse – his contribution making a significant difference to families struggling to survive with some degree of dignity.
-It seemed his experience of early loss and deprivation had in a strangely converse way, endowed him with a generosity of soul that I have yet to encounter in another person.
+A seminal rupture in the subcontinent, Partition had wreaked havoc among countless families, uprooted and flung far and wide without recourse.
+Baba often became that resource – his contribution significantly impacted families struggling to survive with some degree of dignity.
+It seemed his experience of early loss and deprivation had, in a strangely converse way, endowed him with a generosity of soul that I have yet to encounter in another person.
 It was thus shocking to see this extraordinary man with the mind, heart and soul of a Colossusshorn of his spirit.
-In an effort to revive his flagging interest, I urged him to start writing down stories from his life.
-I bought him a notebook and with great flourish announced his assignment.
+I urged him to start writing down stories from his life to revive his flagging interest.
+With great flourish, I bought him a notebook and announced his assignment.

 Q. What does the word ‘garrulous’ as used in the passage mean?